oneparchy/PQ-Cert-Kit/PQ-CRL/README.md

 gedit ext_template.cnf

--add this to the file
+- add this to the file

 basicConstraints = CA:FALSE
 nsCertType = client, email